nggit/tremolo-docs/basics/routing.md

 ```

 {: .note }
 *regex*-based routing pattern will be compared against `request.url` not `request.path`, meaning the match involves also query string.
+But for convenience, `$` can still match the end of `request.path`.

 ## Class-based views
 From the beginning, Tremolo exclusively supports only `@app.route`.